-Since 2005, records of inquiries received from potential students who wanted to pursue a doctoral degree have been kept, and the results are overwhelmingly positive.
+Since 2005, records of inquiries received from potential students who wanted to pursue a doctoral degree with CEGE faculty have been kept, and the results are overwhelmingly positive.
 There is no sign of slowing down in terms of the demand due to the major emphasis at the federal level on infrastructure renewal and vulnerability of resiliency and mobility threats in the South Florida region.
-A survey was conducted in May 2018 of prospective, current, and former students and potential employers, the results indicated that 41.2% of those surveyed would enroll in a Ph.D. offered by the FAU Department of Civil, Environmental & Geomatics Engineering (CEGE).
 The Department receives an increasing number of inquiries from students interested to study in this field, and also from employers seeking graduates with higher degree specialization.
 Furthermore, interdisciplinary engineering Ph.D. programs, like the one proposed here, have expanded rapidly, with more than five times as many students enrolled in 2015 as in 2006 [1].

 To assess potential student demand for a doctorate degree in transportation and environmental engineering, the enrollment and degree completion trends were examined at the national and state levels.
 The American Society for Engineering Education (ASEE) tracks annual enrollments in engineering disciplines for 358-member institutions (ASEE 2018).
-The ASEE tracks three relevant engineering disciplines at the doctoral level related to the fields of transportation and environmental engineering: 1) environmental engineering, 2) civil engineering (with specialization and environmental specialization), transportation and 3) combined civil/environmental engineering.
+The ASEE tracks three relevant engineering disciplines at the doctoral level related to the fields of transportation and also environmental engineering: 1) environmental engineering, 2) civil engineering (with transportation specialization and environmental specialization), and 3) combined civil and environmental engineering.
 All three doctoral programs related to transportation and environmental engineering have demonstrated gains in enrollment over the last decade as illustrated in Figure 1.
 Note that enrollment reflects both full-time and part-time students.
-For this analysis, students enrolled in General Civil Engineering Ph.D. programs but specializing in transportation or environmental engineering are estimated using a factor of 25%.
+For this analysis, students enrolled in General Civil Engineering Ph.D. programs but specializing in transportation or environmental engineering are estimated using a factor of 25%, which is the typical percentage of faculty in each disciplinary area of a SUS civil engineering program (Table II-5).